 Visit this artist's website: http://theoperaoftimur.com/

-In addition to his work in contemporary opera music, Timur regularly performs with his glam-rock band Timur and the Dime Museum.
-The band performed on America’s Got Talent, REDCAT Gala with Jack Black; opened for Tiger Lilies, Ann Magnuson, DeVotchKa and closely collaborated with the Klaus Nomi songwriter, Kristian Hoffman.
-The band was also featured in the opera Zoophilic Follies by Daniel Corral; the Industry LA production of Crescent City; and in NYC as part of the PROTOTYPE festivals in 2013 and 2015, at Joe’s Pub and HERE Arts Center, produced by Beth Morrison Projects.
+Timur regularly performs with his eclectic glam-rock band Timur and the Dime Museum.
+The band has performed in numerous venues in LA; on America’s Got Talent, REDCAT Gala with Jack Black and Steampunk Seattle; opened for Tiger Lilies and DeVotchKa; and closely collaborated with the Klaus Nomi songwriter, Kristian Hoffman.
+The band was featured in the opera Zoophilic Follies by Daniel Corral at the NOW Festival; the Industry LA production of Crescent City; and in NYC as part of the PROTOTYPE 2013 and 2015.
 Most recently, Timur and the Dime Museum performed a critically-acclaimed project COLLAPSE by Daniel Corral, with performances at Redcat Theater, Miami Light Project, Operadagen Rotterdam and BAM 2015 Next Wave Festival.
-Produced by Beth Morrison Projects in collaboration with fashion designer Victor Wilde of Bohemian Society and video artist Jesse Gilbert, COLLAPSE tells a story of human-caused environmental disasters in the form Requiem.
-His upcoming new project “Love, Honor, Obey,” with text by Margaret Cho, will explore the rise of the second wave of feminism through the popular songs of 1940-60s.
+Produced by Beth Morrison Projects in collaboration with fashion designer Victor Wilde and video artist Jesse Gilbert, COLLAPSE tells a story of environmental disasters.
+It is now available as an album, produced by DeVotchKa’s front man, Nick Urata.
+Currently, the band is working on “Artaud in the Black Lodge,” a new theatrical rock show by David T. Little.